 If you don’t have any author friends you can trust and aren’t ready to hire professional help, here are a few ways to find critical readers:

 - Find local writing groups.
-Join societies for your genre (like SCBWI), or take a local writing workshop to connect with fellow authors and form your own group.
+Join societies for your genre (like SCBWI or RWA), or take a local writing workshop to connect with fellow authors and form your own group.

-- Join forums like Absolute Write or Kboards.
-Each of them have loads of members willing to network and exchange beta reads, or become critical partners.
+- Join forums like KBoards, Critique Circle, or The Next Big Writer.
+Each of them has loads of members willing to network and exchange beta reads.

-- Reach out to authors on Twitter.
-Once you forge relationships with fellow authors on Twitter, sometimes all it takes is a tweet that you’re looking for a critical partner to get help.
+- Reach out to fellow authors on social media.
+Once you forge relationships with fellow authors online, sometimes all it takes is a post requesting help.

 Phase Two: Do thorough line editing